soapbox-pub/rebased/docs/configuration/cheatsheet.md

 ## Database options

 ### RUM indexing for full text search

+!!! warning
+    It is recommended to use PostgreSQL v11 or newer.
+We have seen some minor issues with lower PostgreSQL versions.

 * `rum_enabled`: If RUM indexes should be used.
 Defaults to `false`.

 RUM indexes are an alternative indexing scheme that is not included in PostgreSQL by default.
 While they may eventually be mainlined, for now they have to be installed as a PostgreSQL extension from https://github.com/postgrespro/rum.